-• 3.21 Expenditure on Aboriginal and Torres Strait Islander health compared with need
+- 3.15 Access to prescription medicines - 3.21 Expenditure on Aboriginal and Torres Strait Islander health compared with need.

 Aboriginal and Torres Strait Islander health workers

 It is the responsibility of the whole health system to provide culturally appropriate health care for Australians from diverse backgrounds.
 Increasing the representation of Aboriginal and Torres Strait Islander (First Nations) people in the health workforce is one way to improve access to culturally appropriate health services for First Nations people (AHMAC 2016).